kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 This is easy enough to support; just ignore these tracks in the catalog.

 The primary reason to use ABR is to adapt to changing network conditions.
-The viewer learns about the estimated bandwidth via the SESSION_INFO message, or by measuring network traffic and can then choose the appropriate track based on bitrate.
+The viewer learns about the estimated bandwidth via the SESSION_UPDATE message, or by measuring network traffic and can then choose the appropriate track based on bitrate.

 Transitioning between tracks can be done seamlessly by utilizing prioritization.
 For example, suppose a viewer is watching the 360p track and wants to switch to 1080p at group 69.